 - Dark Reprise: The main theme from the games gets a makeover when the player gets a game over (a more melancholy song if the time runs out on a regular level, and a Last Note Nightmare when the player loses in a boss fight).
 The most well-known version of all is whenever the titular character fights Reala, with the refrain of these battles is an angry, fierce reprise of "Dreams Dreams".
 Another instance is the first few seconds of the final boss fight in the original game.

-- Eleventh Hour Superpower: The kids in both gain the ability to fly in the final stages.
-Dual NiGHTS during the final battle in both as well.
+- 11th-Hour Superpower: The kids in both games gain the ability to fly in the final stages.
+After they reunite with NiGHTS, they dualize simultaneously to engage the final battle.

 - Foe Yay: NiGHTS and Reala, with the latter seemingly making it a point of capturing the former every other level or so (and getting up close and personal about it).